bitkaran/weather-app/README.md

 ---

-## 🚀 What is this Project?
+## 🚀 About the Project

-This is a **clean and user-friendly Weather App** that fetches **real-time weather data** using the **OpenWeather API**.

-The app focuses on:
+**SkyCast** is a **fully responsive, real-time weather application** that provides accurate weather information with a smooth, app-like user experience.

+The goal of this project was not just to fetch weather data, but to focus on:

-* Simple UI
+* Clean UI & micro-interactions
-* Smooth UX
+* Smart UX behavior
-* Mobile-first responsiveness
+* Real-world edge case handling
-* Beginner-friendly but professional-level code
+* Professional frontend code structure

-Perfect for:

-* 💼 Portfolio projects
-* 🎓 Learning JavaScript & APIs
-* 🌐 Hosting on Netlify / GitHub Pages

 ---

 ## ✨ Features

-* 🔍 Search weather by city name
+* 🔍 Real-time weather search by city
-* 📍 Get current location weather (Geolocation API)
+* 📍 Automatic location-based weather detection
-* 🌗 Dark & Light mode toggle
+* 🌗 Light / Dark mode with saved preference
-* 💾 Theme preference saved using `localStorage`
+* ⚡ Loading state, smart error handling & offline detection
-* 🎞 Animated weather icons
+* 🔢 Smooth animated weather metrics
-* 📱 Fully responsive (mobile, tablet & desktop)
+* 📱 Fully responsive, app-like UI (no frameworks)
-* ⚡ Fast & lightweight — no frameworks

 ---